Outdoor Personal Reference Library- From Field Manuals to Stories of Adventure

 Books and Magazines inspire us to find adventure and tell our own stories.

-I guess in some way we live vicariously through the photographs and stories of others.
-Perhaps it's a trek in a far-off land, a paddle down a famous river.
-Overlanding to remote campsites and villages that let us explore from our favorite chairs.
-But those are the types of stories that inspire us to take our own adventures, and journeys and make our own stories.
+In a way, we live vicariously through the photographs and tales of others.
+Whether it's a trek across distant lands, a paddle down a famous river, or overlanding to remote campsites and villages, these stories allow us to explore from the comfort of our favorite chairs.
+But it’s through these stories that we get motivated to embark on our own journeys, write our own chapters, and create adventures that are uniquely ours.

 Tips on Expanding Your Inspirational Library